You are here: Urology Textbook > Surgery (procedures) > Laparoscopic nephrectomy

 Diet advancement:

-Remove of the nasogastric tube and allow small sips of clear liquids after surgery.
-Increase amounts of clear liquids and allow yoghurt or pudding on postoperative day 1.
+Remove the nasogastric tube and allow small sips of clear liquids after surgery.
+Increase amounts of clear liquids and allow yogurt or pudding on postoperative day 1.
 If the patients feels well, allow small amounts of solid food (appetite driven) starting postoperative day 2.

 Drains and catheters: